 - Sample Philosophy Paper – by Angela Mendelovici (Western Ontario).

-- The Elements of Style – a free, online version of the excellent and widely used English style guide by Strunk and White.
+- The Elements of Style – a popular, albeit increasingly dated, style guide by Strunk and White.

 - Harvard’s Brief Guide to Writing the Philosophy Paper – short and useful.

-- Pryor’s Philosophy Writing Guidelines – guidelines on writing a philosophy paper – by Jim Pryor at Princeton.
+- Pryor’s Philosophy Writing Guidelines – guidelines on writing a philosophy paper – by Jim Pryor.

 - Heumer’s Guide to Writing – geared toward philosophical writing, but good for essays in general.